StatistikStadtZuerich/sszvis/docs/static/style-guide/accessibility.md

 ```

 --> Do we have to put the title and description into the EXTERNAL Config?
 Because the other examples are not using this, right?
 So just in the normal config object?

+-> yes we should put it in the EXTERNAL Config.
+We will update all examples anyway.